 - Choline is essential for brain and nerve development in babies.

-- The healthy monounsaturated fatsiXA class of beneficial fatty acids that aid in the prevention of conditions such as heart disorders and high blood pressure. in the fruit keeps the mother away from heart illnesses (22).
+- The healthy monounsaturated fatsiXA class of beneficial fatty acids that aid in the prevention of conditions such as heart disorders and high blood pressure. in the fruit keeps the mother away from heart illnesses (20).

 - Lemons have a refreshing aroma and a pleasant taste.
 They are known to be highly useful during pregnancy.